Luke-B-Jones/NAP/README.md

 `````
 nap --help
 `````
-# Optional: change the congif (Phred score, basecalling model...etc)
+Optional: change the congif (Phred score, basecalling model...etc)
 `````
 nap configure variable_name=new_content.....
 `````

 ## **How to use:**
-(1) Basecall and demux
+(1) Basecall and demux (optional)
 `````
-# Dorado now requires an installation package, and therefore more be installed into the image manually to use this module
+# Recomend: update the config with your basecalling settings and use automatic (-a), ensure your in same direcotry as ./pod5/
-'nap dorado'
+'nap dorado -a/-m'
 `````
 Setup to automate the basecalling and demux (if needed) of samples.
 NOTE, if you intend to skip this, ensure your fastq files are in ./raw_data/ when running nap pipe.
 (2) Process samples
 `````
+# NUM/PREFIX is unique identifier of your fastq, for example, if you demux and sample 1 is SQK-NBD114-24_barcode02.fastq, use 'nap pipe 02 1'
-'nap pipe'
+'nap pipe NUM/PREFIX ID'
 `````
 Once again, setup for automation, list samples you wish to process sequencually, including the fastq number and asscioted sample ID.